holistic-web/portfolio-fabricator/portfolio-management/README.md

 ### Adding a Portfolio
 To add a portfolio:
 1. Navigate to the 'portfolios' collection in the firestore database
-2. Add a new portfolio object following the scheme [here](/portfolio-management/portfolio.schema.json)
+2. Add a new portfolio object following [this schema](/portfolio-management/portfolio.schema.json)
 3. Copy the id provided by that new document and load the web app at `/:id` to see your page

 ## Database